 Fallout 4 (PS4, Xbox One, PC)

 If Fallout 4 wasn’t packed with content when it launched in 2015, a handful of DLCs, numerous add-on packages, and an abundance of third-party mods have fleshed out the experience since, making for some serious gameplay and multiple playthroughs.
 After the protagonist escapes from a cryogenic sleep following a nuclear blast, they explore the post-apocalyptic Commonwealth in search of their infant son, fighting super mutants, deathclaws, raiders, and all sorts of other edgy dangers along the way.
 The game’s DLCs have you explore the dark and stormy island of Far Harbor, a Nuka-Cola-themed amusement park, and give you the means to create your own robot combat companion.
-You can also hole up with your own band of survivors and work on building a settlement for your people.
+You can also hole up with your own band of survivors and work on building a settlement for your people and gather the best Fallout 4 weapons to survive.

 Read the full Fallout 4 review